3DCdsc/Introduction_to_Programming/docs/Day_1/python_basics.md

 print(s)
 ```

-"How does the multiplication operator behave with strings ?"
+How does the multiplication operator behave with strings ?
 ```python
 length = "z"
 print(length *3)
 ```

-**Practice 2**
+**Practice 2: **

 Suppose you had a person's name in a variable:

 myName = "Kenny Carney"